Johnhughes814/personal-chef-john/README.md

 <img src="https://img.shields.io/badge/License-MIT-blue" alt="MIT"></a>

 ## Context
-This application can be used for a variety of purposes, such as building an employee directory.
+This application was built for a personal website for a chef.
+It portrays the chefs work and has information to contact her for bookings.

 ## Installation
 ```
-node index.js
+cd public
+yarn
+cd ../server/
+yarn
 ```

 ## Contributers